xtrinch/ESP-internet-radio/README.md

 ## Optional MQTT support

 MQTT support is optionally implemented and can be enabled via MQTT_ENABLE switch (see `import-env.example.py`).
 One upstream and one downstream topic is required.
+ESP will periodically ping the upstream server to let it know it is available.

 Server can send commands in the following format: